 Goddess of Faith is a pink toned champagne, and I find this works best if you start with a small amount and slowly build it up, as you can end up with the dreaded grey stripe if you pile it on straight away, which isn’t a favourite look.

 We are 4p away from the most expensive palette, which is quite strange, but at least you’re saving 4p right?
 I don’t see a lot of people talk about this palette and I have no idea why, as it is really beautiful.
-You get four shades that are all really pigmented, and a small mirror too.
-This palette is on the warm side, so if you are extremely pale this might not be for you.
+In this palette, there are four shades that are all really pigmented.
+The shades are on the warm side, but there is the white shade.

 The shades aren’t chalky, but they are a little glittery, so it’s worth starting out slow with this palette and building it up.
 My favourite is The Queen Bee, which is a gold shade.
 I have seen people compare this to ABH palettes, but these are of course easier on the bank account.